 B) visual-figurative;

-C) abstract-logical;
+B) abstract-logical;

 D) verbal-conceptual.

-B) intimate-personal communication with peers;
+B) intimate and personal communication with peers;

-C) educational and professional activities;
+B) educational and professional activities;

-D) socially useful activity.
+D) socially useful activities.

 B) mastering the principle of conservation (volume, quantity, etc.);

-abstract in the discipline "Psychology"
+Essay in the academic discipline "Psychology"

 on the topic: "Age psychology"